 Rub and scrub

-Rub your scrub brush or dishcloth directly on the soap bar and then on your dish.
+Rub dish block with your brush or wet sponge and then scrub your dish.
 Easy!
 This is great for cleaning up an item or two and not for washing a sink full of dishes.

 Run water over your bar

 If you need a sink full of water, hold the soap bar directly under the hot water as it runs to suds up your sink.
 We actually prefer to turn the sprayer on and as the tiny streams of hot water hit the bar, you’ll see it suds up.